 • Bell peppers: I like to use a mix of colors for more variety.

-• Onion: I like the sweetness of yellow onions with savory chicken and orzo, but any onion you have is fine.
+• Onion: I like the sweetness of yellow onions with savory chicken and orzo, but really, most onions will work.
+I would just avoid red onions as they can color the ozo and turn it grey.

-• Garlic: Six whole garlic cloves make this simple recipe crave-worthy.
+• Garlic: Six whole garlic cloves add complexity and a welcome kick.

 • Tomatoes: Plum tomatoes and their juice bring a sweet-tart flavor to the braising liquid.

 • Chicken broth: Use a high-quality, low-sodium chicken broth or stock, or make your own.
-Vegetable broth also works here.
+Vegetable broth will also work.

-• Parsley–both the leaves and tender stems–adds freshness and color.
-Cilantro is a worthy substitute in this recipe.
+• Parsley–both the leaves and tender stems–add freshness and color.
+Cilantro is a worthy substitute.

 • Feta adds tang and creaminess, becoming deliciously melty from the heat of the chicken and orzo.
 It’s totally optional, though!
 Leave it off to keep this recipe dairy-free.